In Macau, casino titans join China reform wagon

-HONG KONG, Feb 9 (Reuters) - Leading China’s anti-corruption campaign, President Xi Jinping warned Macau last December that the world’s biggest gambling hub needs to be about more than baccarat.
+HONG KONG (Reuters) - Leading China’s anti-corruption campaign, President Xi Jinping warned Macau last December that the world’s biggest gambling hub needs to be about more than baccarat.
 Now, the reform drive has new champions - the casino operators.

-The firms that lead the former Portuguese colony’s $44 billion-a-year gaming business are pledging to spend billions of dollars on opening more amenities like convention centres and theatres, and touting their credentials as good employers.
+The firms that lead the former Portuguese colony’s $44 billion-a-year gaming business are pledging to spend billions of dollars on opening more amenities like convention centers and theaters, and touting their credentials as good employers.

-The stakes are high as Xi’s reforms squeeze revenue growth to a low since the industry was liberalised in 2001.
-Officials set to review Macau’s 35 casinos will examine how operators have diversified away from gambling in deciding who gets the most gaming tables in a new strip modelled on Las Vegas, and who hangs on to concessions set to expire from 2020.
+The stakes are high as Xi’s reforms squeeze revenue growth to a low since the industry was liberalized in 2001.
+Officials set to review Macau’s 35 casinos will examine how operators have diversified away from gambling in deciding who gets the most gaming tables in a new strip modeled on Las Vegas, and who hangs on to concessions set to expire from 2020.

 U.S. stalwarts like Las Vegas Sands Corp and Wynn Resorts Ltd say they know the new game well.
 “When you hear the central government and the Macau government urged operators to diversify the attractions of their facilities...they are preaching to the choir.
 We invented that idea,” Steve Wynn, founder of Wynn Resorts, told investors in a conference call on Feb.
 4.